A German Immigrant Girl Shares Her Adventure

 I turned my head as well as I could—for I was still very feeble—toward the corner where I had left my suitcase, and, seeing that it was still there, I asked the proprietor's little daughter, who chanced to be in the room at the time, to bring it to me.

-Still, I clung to the hope that she might have overlooked it, and I had her lay the things out one by one upon the bed so that I could see for myself.
+Still, I clung to the hope that she might have overlooked it, and I had her lay the things out one by one on the bed so that I could see for myself.
 But, alas!
 It was a vain search.
 When I was convinced that it was gone, I was for a moment too utterly wretched to think at all with any clearness, but the next, I began to realize my loss fully.

 When I was well, I had found it very difficult to secure employment and had never been able to earn anything more than a living.
 Now I was sick, helpless, and robbed of the only means of supplying my wants that I could ever hope to have and which I had so carefully saved against such a possible day.